-CK-2017357: Myasthenia Gravis.
-We continue to enroll and dose patients in our Phase IIa evidence of effect clinical trial of CK-2017357 in patients with generalized myasthenia gravis.
-This clinical trial, initiated in January 2011, is being funded by a \$2.8 million grant from the National Institute of Neurological Disorders and Stroke.
-At least 36 and up to 78 patients are planned to be enrolled in this clinical trial.
-Patients will receive single oral double-blind doses of placebo and CK-2017357 at 250 mg and 500 mg, each administered in random order approximately one week apart.
-The primary objective of this trial is to assess the effects of CK-2017357 on measures of muscle strength, muscle fatigue and pulmonary function in these patients.
-The secondary objectives of this clinical trial are to evaluate and characterize the relationship, if any, between the doses and plasma concentrations of CK-2017357 and its pharmacodynamic effects; to evaluate the safety and tolerability of CK-2017357 administered as single doses to patients with myasthenia gravis; and to evaluate the effect of CK-2017357 on investigator- and patient-determined global functional assessment and the Modified MG Symptom Score, an assessment combining patient reports and physician evaluations to assess the severity of symptoms due to myasthenia gravis.
-We anticipate that data from this clinical trial will be available in the second half of 2012.
+Tirasemtiv: Myasthenia Gravis.
+We closed enrollment and completed treatment of patients in our Phase IIa evidence of effect clinical trial of tirasemtiv in patients with generalized myasthenia gravis (CY 4023).
+This clinical trial, initiated in January 2011, is being funded by an initial grant of \$2.8 million from the National Institute of Neurological Disorders and Stroke ("NINDS").
+Patients will receive single oral double-blind doses of placebo and tirasemtiv at 250 mg and 500 mg, each administered in random order approximately one week apart.
+The primary objective of this trial is to assess the effects of tirasemtiv on measures of muscle strength, muscle fatigue and pulmonary function in these patients.
+The secondary objectives of this clinical trial are to evaluate and characterize the relationship, if any, between the doses and plasma concentrations of tirasemtiv and its pharmacodynamic effects; to evaluate the safety and tolerability of tirasemtiv administered as single doses to patients with myasthenia gravis; and to evaluate the effect of tirasemtiv on investigator- and patient-determined global functional assessment and the Modified MG Symptom Score, an assessment combining patient reports and physician evaluations to assess the severity of symptoms due to myasthenia gravis.
+We anticipate that data from this clinical trial will be available in the fourth quarter of 2012.